philzook58/philzook58.github.io/_posts/2025-04-28-proof_objects.md

 Many many proof objects are traces of theorem proving systems.
 If you believe you somehow built a theorem prover, the substeps of this theorem prover that led to a success are proof objects.
 You could record every assembly instruction ran, but usually it's nicer to log just some higher level summary steps.

-This is a viewpoint useful for SAT solvers, MIP solvers, datalog provenance, etc.
+This is a viewpoint useful for SAT solvers, MIP solvers, datalog provenance, etc. It's a really useful principle to understand what a proof object might even look like coming out of these systems.
+Just print / log every time you do something interesting!

 UNSAT certificates basically traces of useful learned clauses in a SAT solver.
 The learned clauses are combinations of previous clauses using resolution. <https://www.cs.utexas.edu/~marijn/drat-trim/>

 Datalog/prolog provenance basically carries an extra tracing parameter in every predicate.
 Traces of a prolog solve are proof objects.
 <https://www.philipzucker.com/metamath-datalog-provenenance/> .
 Even just a timestamp is a useful proof object since it tells us where to look to reconstruct. <https://www.philipzucker.com/snakelog-post/#Timestamps%20and%20Provenance>

-One (too) cute way to carry proof parameters is in DCGs in prolog
+One (too) cute way to carry proof parameters is in DCGs in prolog.
+The easiest way to trace isn't to turn on some wacky built-in, it's to just thread a log list through your computation that you append to.

 ```prolog
 prove(A > A)       --> [id].